malcprentice/malcprentice.github.io/Project-SupportingExamplesParagraph.md

 Choose one you can write about and make a plan

+* Your topic is a QUESTION (starts "What" and ends "?")
 * You will need THREE EXAMPLES
+    * Examples should be Keywords
+    * Keywords should be 名詞 or 動名詞
+    * Keywords should be SHORT (1-4 words)
 * Each example will need TWO DETAILS
 * Just notes.
 Japanese OK.
 No sentences yet.
 * If you can't think of ideas, CHANGE TOPIC